maltarouti/iris-flower-classification/README.md

 <a id=implementation></a>
 ### B. Implementation 📋
 The implementation of algorthims and techniques was done by using the [scikit-learn](https://scikit-learn.org/) library.
 This procedure consists of five phases, which are as follows:
-   i.
-Loading the data as a pandas dataframe from the database ii.
-Spliting the dataset to train and test using [train test split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function iii. building and training the logistic regression model iv.
-Evaluating the model using the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html?highlight=accuracy%20score#sklearn.metrics.accuracy_score)
+* Loading the data as a pandas dataframe from the database
+* Spliting the dataset to train and test using [train test split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function
+* building and training the logistic regression model
+* Evaluating the model using the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html?highlight=accuracy%20score#sklearn.metrics.accuracy_score)
-   v.
-Saving the model as a pickle file
+* Saving the model as a pickle file

 <a id=refinement></a>
 ### C. refinement 📡